 Key Takeaway: Clear documentation on your partner programs can help partners understand how they will benefit, especially when you offer multiple different programs.

-24. WP Engine’s Managed WordPress Hosting Service
+29. WP Engine’s Managed WordPress Hosting Service

 WP Engine is a managed WordPress hosting provider.
 Since they specialize only in WordPress, they provide a more-focused solution to their customers.
 They’re best known for their fast performance and strong security.

 WP Engine provides separate public directories of consultants and agencies, making it easy for businesses both large and small to find the right partner.

 Key Takeaway: A partner portal gives your partners and customers with self-help tools, marketing content, and training where and when they need it.

-29. Optimizely’s Conversion Rate Optimization Software
+30. Optimizely’s Conversion Rate Optimization Software

 Key Takeaway: Offering a certification program can help increase your partners increase trust with their own customers.

-There you have it—30 of the best partner programs in SaaS.
+There you have it—30+ of the best partner programs in SaaS.
 If you’re applying these lessons when building your own partner program (and we hope you do!), we’d love to hear from you.